Please refer to thebachelor degree’s admission process for more information.

-This must be completed by all students who come from countries whose official language is not English, except for those who have opted to study degrees where the language of instruction is not Spanish or English.
+This must be taken by all students who come from countries whose official language is not English, except for those who have opted to study degrees where the language of instruction is not Spanish or English.
 This tests your level of English by assessing:

 This test must be taken by:

 This tests your level of Spanish by assessing:

 The candidate will answer a list of motivational questions to be assessed by a member of the corresponding faculty as part of the